G. K. Butterfield: Political positions

 Butterfield has repeatedly voted against defining marriage as being between one man and one woman, voting against the Marriage Protection Act of 2004 and constitutional marriage amendments in 2004 and 2006.
 He has voted to ban job discrimination based on sexual orientation, and in 2010 voted for the repeal of Don't Ask Don't Tell.

 Butterfield voted in 2008 against the Troubled Asset Relief Program (TARP) $700 billion bailout of the financial industry and the $14 billion rescue package for the auto industry.

 In 2011, he voted to extend expiring provisions of the PATRIOT Act and in favor of the National Defense Authorization Act (NDAA) for Fiscal Year 2012.

 In 2012, Butterfield introduced legislation that would require more input from the public before tolls are introduced on roads.
 The legislation was in response to the "No toll on I-95" group, a Roanoke Rapids-based group that opposes instating a toll on I-95.
 Opponents of the toll argue that it leads to double taxation, and say it is the first time that "the federal government has put tolls on an existing interstate."

 In April 2012, Butterfield accompanied Obama to the University of North Carolina at Chapel Hill to speak about extending the interest rates on federal loan programs for many undergraduate students.
 Butterfield expressed concern with the pending expiration, saying: "Allowing the current interest rates to expire would burden students with additional debt, prolong their ability to kick start their careers, and send the message that it is more important to cut taxes for the wealthy than educational expenses for our young people."

 On July 23, 2014, Butterfield introduced House Joint Resolution 120, approving the location of a memorial to commemorate the more than 5,000 slaves and free black persons who fought for independence in the American Revolution.

+As of 2022, Butterfield has voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.

 Personal life

+Butterfield and his former wife, Jean Farmer-Butterfield (1971–1991), are the parents of Valeisha Butterfield Jones and Lenai Butterfield.
+He is also the father of Tunya Butterfield Smith.
+His four grandsons are Dahntay Jones Jr., Dillon Jones, Chase Smith, and Gavin Smith.
 Butterfield is a lifelong member of Jackson Chapel First Missionary Baptist Church in Wilson, North Carolina, where he has served as Trustee and Chairman of the Finance Ministry.
 He also serves on the Board of Visitors for the North Carolina Central University School of Law and as a Trustee of Gallaudet University.
-He is a member of Groove Phi Groove Social Fellowship, Incorporated.
+He is a member of Sigma Pi Phi fraternity, Gamma Sigma chapter and a member of Groove Phi Groove.
 In 2017, the City of Greenville named its new transit center, the G.K.
 Butterfield Transportation Center, in his honor.
+In 2024, a segment of Interstate 95 and the Wilson train station were also named in his honor.